boson-project/functions/testing.md

 #### Steps

-1. Initialize a Function project or re-use an existing project from the first scenario.
+1. Create a Function project or re-use an existing project from the first scenario.
 1. (Node.js) Start the project
    ```